StrangeAlmond/Hagrid/README.md

 and dungeons, fight together to take down ferocious beasts, brew potions, and a whole lot more.
 For more information you can view the wiki [here](https://hagrid.fandom.com/wiki/Hagrid_Wiki).

 Hagrid is only designed to be used in the [offical discord server](https://discord.gg/PWKYMct).
-As such, any forks of this repo may require knowledge of programming in order to customize to your discord server.
+As such, any forks of this repo may require knowledge of programming in order to customize the bot to your discord server.